4 College Basketball Coaches Arrested In Bribery Case; Adidas Exec Also Named

 In addition to Person, who is an associate head coach at Auburn University, the arrested coaches include Lamont Evans, an assistant coach at Oklahoma State University; Emanuel "Book" Richardson, an assistant coach at the University of Arizona; and assistant coach Tony Bland of the University of Southern California.

 Also arrested were James "Jim" Gatto, Adidas' director of global sports marketing for basketball and Merl Code, who reportedly has current or former ties to both Adidas and to Nike.
-The managers and advisers who were arrested include Christian Dawkins, Jonathan Brad Augustine, Rashan Michel, and Munish Sood.
+Another person affiliated with Adidas, Jonathan Brad Augustine, was also arrested.
+The managers and advisers who were arrested include Christian Dawkins, Rashan Michel, and investment adviser Munish Sood.

+"For these men, bribing coaches was a business investment," Kim said of Dawkins, Michel, and Sood.
+And the big payoff, he said, would come when they young players went pro.

+Kim quoted Dawkins saying in a recorded conversation, "If we take care of everybody, we control everything — you can make millions off of one kid."

-Announcing the charges at a news conference Tuesday, Kim and federal investigators laid out their allegations about two fraudulent schemes: one that revolved between coaches, players, and the players' managers or advisers; and another that revolved between people affiliated with Adidas, players, and NCAA Division I universities.
+Announcing the charges at a news conference Tuesday, Kim and federal investigators laid out their allegations about two fraudulent schemes: one that revolved between coaches, players, and the players' managers or advisers; and another that revolved between people affiliated with Adidas, players, and coaches at NCAA Division I universities.

-The wide-ranging charges include allegations that bribes were paid to high school athletes and/or their families to extract the student-athletes' commitment to play basketball for certain universities.
-The allegations also say that universities agreed to "provide athletic scholarships to student-athletes who, in truth and in fact, were ineligible to compete as a result of the bribe payments."
+The wide-ranging charges include allegations that universities agreed to "provide athletic scholarships to student-athletes who, in truth and in fact, were ineligible to compete as a result of the bribe payments."